JiriResler/KGVB-faceted-filtering-documentation/software-documentation.md

   - this facet filters nodes by their number of edges of a specific type - for example a node can have 3 edges of type "awarded by"
 - Path
   - this type of facet is specified by a path in the graph
-  - for example a facet can be specified by "colleague (outgoing edge)" / "awarded by (outgoing edge)" which means that the user can filter nodes based on whether there exists a path like this which starts from the node.
+  - for example a facet can be specified by *colleague (outgoing edge) / awarded by (outgoing edge)* which means that the user can filter nodes based on whether there exists a path like this which starts from the node.
 The user can also select what label should the node at the end of that path have.

 <a id="indexing-and-filtering"></a>
 ### How indexing of nodes and filtering works